abrahamife/simone-lungarella.github.io/content/projects/LeeByDo-FE.md

 ---

-An Angular application that offer an interface to manage all people existing in an address book and gives the opportunity to add new people.
+An Angular application that offer an interface to manage all people existing in an address book and gives the opportunity to add new people or modify existing ones.